Skip to content

 Energy arbitrage uses tomorrow's prices

-Tibber publishes the next day's price curve after 13:00.
+The next day's price curve publishes after 13:00.
 Heating windows + EV charging schedule against the next 24h, not the current hour.
 The house front-runs the grid.

-200 calls/day per Daikin account.
-The controller treats that as a hard budget, not a guideline — adapts polling cadence per unit so the cap is never hit and the API stays responsive.
+Some vendor cloud APIs are rate-limited.
+The controller treats the cap as a hard budget — adapting polling cadence so it's never hit and the API stays responsive.

 Logs are the ground truth

-Every measurement, every controller decision, every device state lands in BigQuery via the sensor_uploader pipeline.
+Every measurement, every controller decision, every device state lands in BigQuery.
 Every weird behaviour can be back-traced.
 The data plane is the debugger.

 WHY THIS EXISTS